 A Sea of Pink

-It goes without saying that school should feel safe for everyone - that no one should ever feel afraid to attend class.
-We hope that our halls are a happy place for our students to be and that we are sending more "friends" out into the world.
+At CFIS, we are dedicated to making our halls a happy place for our students and that we are sending more kindness out into the world.
 Perhaps, more than ever, these are lessons that we could all benefit from.

 To learn more about the learning environment at CFIS, contact our Admissions team at firstname.lastname@example.org.